 The regulatory authority for civil aviation is the Directorate General of Civil Aviation (DGCA), which is a department of the Ministry of Transportation, Maritime Affairs and Communication.
 The DGCA has wide regulatory powers as prescribed in the Civil Aviation Act.

 Slot allocation at fully coordinated airports is made under the relevant regulation enacted by the State Airports Administration.
 The regulation complies with Council Regulation (EEC) No. 95/93 on slot allocation principles.

 The high rate of traffic growth makes Turkey an attractive market for aircraft manufacturers and financial institutions.
 Turkey has ratified the Cape Town Convention on International Interests in Mobile Equipment, which is expected to further facilitate leasing and financing of aircraft.
 The ratification took effect in December 2011.
-The primary benefit of the Convention to aircraft lessors is that repossession, deregistration and export of aircraft that are taken out of lease are now much easier as they can be performed by the lessor without the requirement for consent from the lessee.
+The primary benefit of the Convention for aircraft lessors is that repossession, deregistration and export of aircraft taken out of lease are now much easier, as they can be performed by the lessor without the requirement for consent from the lessee.
 Before the ratification, this was a slow and problematic process as it would require a court decision if the lessee objected.

 Legal framework for liability

 Liability of air carriers is regulated by the Civil Aviation Act and international treaties to which Turkey is a party.
-International treaties to which Turkey is a party have the force of law, just as any other domestic legislation.
+International treaties to which Turkey is a party have the force of law, just as with any other domestic legislation.

 i International carriage